Ross's goose: Description

-There is no geographic variation or identified subspecies.
+No geographic variation or identified subspecies is known.
 Related species include other Anser geese, particularly the lesser snow goose, where the two mtDNA lineages imply frequent hybridization.
 Two hypotheses about the evolution of Ross's goose are that they arose from a population of snow geese that were isolated by glacial advance or in a refugium that remained ice free.